sandpapersoftware/watermillsqlite/README.md

 Current architectural decision is to lock a consumer group offset using `unixepoch()+graceTimeout` time stamp.
 While one consumed message is processing per group, the offset lock time is extended by `graceTimeout` periodically by `time.Ticker`.
 If the subscriber is unable to finish the consumer group batch, other subscribers will take over the lock as soon as the grace period runs out.

 - [ ] ModernC version repeated tests flake out usually when running with -count=5, but for a single run they pass.
+- [ ] Add clean up routines for removing old messages from topics.
+    - [ ] wmsqlitemodernc.CleanUpTopics
+    - [ ] wmsqlitezombiezen.CleanUpTopics
+- [ ] Add `NewDeduplicator` constructor for deduplication middleware.
 - [x] Finish time-based lock extension when:
     - [x] sending a message to output channel
     - [x] waiting for message acknowledgement
-- [ ] Add `NewDeduplicator` constructor for deduplication middleware.
 - [x] Pass official implementation acceptance tests:
     - [x] ModernC
         - [x] tests.TestPublishSubscribe